Google Becomes Social Engine-Internet Marketing Interaction Tips

 Really nice tips here!
 Thanks for sharing them, my biggest resolution for the new year was to increase the traffic of my blog.
 I’ve already done some SEO stuff on it, but I have heard that there is an other way to get more traffic on a blog: the social media.
 I have personal accounts on several social media sites, but now I have to create some accounts for my blog, too.
 I already know how it works on Facebook, Twitter and youtube, but I have heard that there is a special business scene on Google+.
 Does anybody know how it works?
 And according to your article, I would mention LinkedIn as a possibility, too.

-Cindy´s last [type] ..Toothache – home remedies
+Cindy´s last blog post ..Toothache – home remedies

 Vance Reply: